 Anissa Rodriguez Dickerman, Ph.D.

-Dr. Anissa Rodriguez Dickerman is the chief strategy officer for Insight Education Group.
+Dr. Anissa Rodriguez Dickerman is the executive vice president and chief strategy officer for Insight Education Group.
 In this role, Anissa is responsible for establishing the long-term vision of the organization, providing guidance on organizational growth strategies, and leading partnership development efforts.

 Prior to joining Insight, Anissa served as director of learning technology at a national non-profit organization focused on educator effectiveness.
 In that role, she was responsible for supporting the implementation of educator effectiveness systems, including partnership support, external school reviews, grant writing and coordination, instructional design and authoring, management of training and resource portals, development of online professional development modules, and development of a core training curriculum for national implementation.
 Anissa has provided consulting services – including thought partnership, instructional design, eLearning development, strategic planning, professional development, and leadership development – for numerous institutes of higher education, school districts, and educational and policy organizations.